lfnothias/IODA_MassSpec/README.md

 1. Open `IODA_TOPPAS_mztab_generation.ipynb` to run the feature finding to create the mztab file
 2. Open `IODA_exclusion_from_mztab.ipynb` to create the exclusion file to download

+## Binder

+Currently, the binder environment is built via the docker file `Binder/Dockerfile`.

 ## Testing